 The short answer is no.

 Florida statutes make any conversation between the accident-involved parties and the officer inadmissible in court while an investigation is taking place.
-This applies to both criminal and civil court.
-Additionally, the crash report itself is not considered evidence and cannot be used at trial.
+This applies to both criminal and civil courts.
+Additionally, the crash report itself is not considered the evidence and cannot be used at trial.

 How do you protect yourself?